 Mumbai-based Forsarees is a socially driven business enterprise, working with weavers and artisans in rural India.
 The brand is an initiative to promote the concept of sari wearing in an urban environment and sell handwoven saris curated by weavers from small villages and towns pan India.
-Founder RITU OBEROI chats with Fibre2Fashion about what led her launch the company and how it is helping preserve traditional weaves and yet creating novel pieces of art for customers.
+Founder Ritu Oberoi chats with Paulami Chatterjee about what led her launch the company and how it is helping preserve traditional weaves and yet creating novel pieces of art for customers.

 Amid the covid-19 crisis, how is the handloom industry sustaining itself?
 How have the livelihoods of weavers associated with you been impacted?

 Handloom faces many challenges; covid-19 has just added to the challenges.
 There is a sudden disruption of business.
 The demand is at an all-time low now.
 Due to exhibitions being called off, the weavers have a huge inventory of products and hence are apprehensive of taking on new projects.
 Ecommerce platforms are the only saviours here.
 At Forsarees, we offer our own projects to weavers.
 But during these challenging times, we have been working closely with weavers to clear off their inventories through our platform.
 Besides, we have been constantly working on new projects with them.

 What challenges are you facing in day-to-day sourcing and order deliveries?